PurrGod/bernax-alignment/README.md

 ## Credits

-This project was developed as part of the BME160 course materials.
+This project was developed as part of the BME160 course materials at UC Santa Cruz (SHOUTOUT DAVID BERNICK).
+Code Base developed in cooperation by Evan F, Moe SLL, David J, Akhilesh N.